-Read John 4:1-15 using your Scripture sheets.
-As you read, mark every mention of water with an ocean wave .
+Ask the group to read John 4:1-15 using their Scripture sheets.
+As they read, tell them-

+Mark every mention of water with an ocean wave 2.
 It will help if you use two colors-one to mark physical water (the woman's type of water) and another for spiritual water (Jesus' water).